-Course fees range from $375 for a micro course to $1,050 for an elective diversity and inclusion course.
+Course fees range from $395 for short EDI/Anti-racism course to $1,050 for an elective diversity and inclusion course.
 Other course fees vary.
 The certificate graduation application fee is $275.
 You can take advantage of earlybird savings on all of our courses if you register by the date specified.

 If you’re able to register for all program courses, you can save 10% when you pay a lump sum.
 We welcome the opportunity to discuss and plan course selections that best meets your needs.
 Please email us at email@example.com for more details.

 Course fees are in Canadian dollars and are subject to change.
 Fees may be paid by Visa®, Mastercard®, cash, money order or certified cheque.

 Please see Refunds, Cancellations and Transfers for details on our policies.

 To accommodate learners from a variety of backgrounds in the UBC Certificate in Equity, Diversity, and Inclusion program, we have broad criteria and request that you ensure you can meet the following requirements: